 In October 2019, we assumed a \$58.0 million secured term loan facility related to an acquisition.
 The term loan initially had a four-year term ending October 29, 2023, and bore interest at a floating rate based on the Eurodollar rate or Prime rate plus a margin ranging from 1.2% to 2.05%.
 Effective July 1, 2021, we amended the agreement to release the associated collateral, extend the term loan facility maturity date to October 29, 2025 and adjust the interest rate margin to a range from 0.8% to 1.6%.
-In August 2022, we amended the secured term loan facility to transition from the Eurodollar rate to SOFR.
-As of March 31, 2024, the margin based on our credit rating was 0.95%.
-The outstanding balance was \$3.9 million and \$7.8 million at March 31, 2024 and December 31, 2023, respectively.
-These balances are recorded in Unsecured debt on the Consolidated Balance Sheets.
+In August 2022, we amended the unsecured term loan facility to transition from the Eurodollar rate to SOFR.
+During the three months ended June 30, 2024, we settled the term loan facility and had no balance outstanding as of June 30, 2024.
+The outstanding balance was \$7.8 million at December 31, 2023 and was recorded in Unsecured debt on the Consolidated Balance Sheets.